Indira-kumar/pixelpulse/README.md

-# pixelpulse - An email tracker
+# PixelPulse - An email tracker

 <a name="readme-top"></a>
 # 📗 Table of Contents